 Why come to Ireland?

 Ireland is a great country to live in.
 It has the youngest population in Europe and the education system amongst the best in the world.
 It’s a multicultural country with foreign nationals accounting for 12.7% of the total population.
 Ireland has an enormous amount to offer including an incredibly rich culture, lively people, an impressive outdoor lifestyle and gorgeous landscapes.
-And it is the only English speaking country in the EU.

 The modern economy of Ireland is focusing on services and high-tech industries and is dependent on trade, industry and investment.